-- The employee must have worked at least 11 hours in a work day or a total of 15 hours in a 24-hour period; and - The Legislature or the committee to which the employee is assigned must be in session during the extended work day or the employee was specifically required to work the extended work day by the employee's Leader.
+- The employee must have worked at least 11 hours in a work day or a total of 15 hours in a 24-hour period; and - The Legislature must be in session during the extended work day or the Clerk or Secretary employee was specifically required to work the extended work day by the Clerk or the Secretary, as applicable.

 After the 11-hour or 15-hour work requirement has been met, an employee is eligible to be reimbursed for the actual cost of meals in an amount not to exceed \$12.00.
 After working 16 or more continuous hours, an employee is eligible to receive an additional reimbursement of up to \$5.00, increasing the maximum reimbursement to \$17.00.
 If an employee is required to work on a weekend, the threshold for that employee to be eligible for a meal allowance is reduced to 6 or more hours for a weekend day.
-The \$12.00 dollar limit applies.
+The \$12.00 limit applies.
 If an employee works 16 or more continuous hours on a weekend day, the employee is eligible to receive an additional reimbursement of up to \$5.00.

-Detailed receipts are required for all meal purchases associated with an extended work day or weekend work.
+Detailed receipts are required for all meal purchases associated with an extended work day or weekend work if the total amount requested for the day exceeds \$10.00.
 The receipts must include the date of purchase, detail on the food items purchased, and must indicate which food item or items are associated with an employee if a receipt is a group purchase.
 Reimbursement forms must also indicate the hours worked during the day for which a meal reimbursement is requested.
+Expenses for alcoholic beverages or personal items are not reimbursable.
+Reimbursement may not be requested for meals that are provided.